rickkas7/electron-clouddebug/README.md

     17.946 AT read OK    6 "\r\nOK\r\n"
 ```

-The source code is [here](https://github.com/rickkas7/electron-clouddebug/blob/master/clouddebug-electron.cpp) so you can see how it works, but you kind of have to have a gcc-arm local development environment to get the system debug feature.
+The source code is [here](https://github.com/rickkas7/electron-clouddebug/blob/master/clouddebug-electron.cpp) so you can see how it works.

 ## Prerequisites